Reusable water bottles we all use them, plastic and metal.

 So, what are the best, cheapest and most effective ways of keeping plastic and aluminium drink bottles clean and germ free?

-The easiest way would be just to toss it in the dishwasher upside down at the end of every day.
+The easiest way would be just to toss it in the dishwasher upside down in the top tray of your dishwasher at the end of every day.
 If you don’t have a dishwasher, or yours just isn’t cleaning them out sufficiently, then try some of these alternatives below.

 If your drink bottle is especially yucky then try using Gumption to bring them back to new.
 Fill up your sink with super-hot to boiling water and add a spoonful of Gumption and mix it around.
 Pop the bottles in and leave to soak for at least thirty minutes.
 The special soap formulation breaks down grime and gently removes dirt particles to leave them sparkling and clean.
 Rinse with clean water and allow them to dry.